 - “How to…”

-Or use exact phrases of the actions they’ll take, such as “Uploading Your First Video,” “Installing Your Plugin,” etc.
+Or use exact phrases of the actions they’ll take, such as:

-We’ve talked about the importance of structure and language in our customer support style guide, but there are a couple of things to keep in mind when it comes to knowledge bases specifically.
+We’ve talked about the importance of structure and language in previous articles, but there are a couple of things to keep in mind when it comes to knowledge bases specifically.

-For example, agree that every one of your articles should contain these things:
+For example, agree that every one of your articles will contain these things:

-- Problem or topic—describe the task on hand or the issue the customer is having.
+- Problem or topic: Describe the task on hand or the customer issue.

-Another thing to keep in mind when building the most important part of the article or topic—the process or explanation—is the customer’s workflow.
-Most of your knowledge base articles probably include a process that the user needs to follow.
+Second, prioritize the customer’s workflow and use cases.
+Most of your knowledge base articles probably include a set process the user needs to follow.
 Make it as smooth as possible.

-- Make the most important information first on the list.
+- Put the most important information first.
 If there’s something the user absolutely needs to know before they get into the process of taking action, make it the first thing they see, before any actionable steps.

 - Chronological order.
-Make sure the order of steps in the support process makes sense and doesn’t interfere chronologically with any other steps.
+Make sure the order of each step makes sense and doesn’t interfere chronologically with any other steps.

 - If there’s no chronological order or dependencies between tasks, make the easiest ones the first ones.
-Completing a simple task provides the user with sense of accomplishment and makes them more confident when they get to the harder steps.
+Completing a simple task gives the user a sense of accomplishment and makes them more confident when they get to the harder steps.

 - Avoid distractions.
 Structure the instructions in a way that keeps them focused on the tasks on hand and won’t interrupt their workflow.

-Having a simple formula and a few guidelines to follow on every topic page helps speed up the process and also ensures that if there are different people writing the content, it’ll be consistent throughout the knowledge base.
+Having information architecture guidelines to follow on every topic page helps ensures consistency.
+If there are various people writing content, it’ll be consistent throughout the knowledge base.

 The ultimate goal is to keep your communication crystal clear throughout your knowledge base.